 Students may appeal the rejection decision made by a student financial services officer.

 The committee is an independent body consisting of a chair and at least 5 other members.
 The Minister of Education appoints members for a term of 3 years.
 The committee meets monthly.
+To learn more about this committee visit Students Financial Assistance Committee.

 How to submit an appeal